KittensAreDaBest/kittenpanel/README.md

+# THIS PROJECT IS DEAD AND DOESNT WORK.
+DO NOT ASK FOR SUPPORT IN MY DISCORD SERVER

 # KittenPanel
 KittenPanel is a client panel that allows users to split resoures throughout mutiple servers on Pterodactyl, and uses Discord OAuth2 to authenticate its users.